I qualified in 1984 after studying for three years at the Northern College of Chiropody (Manchester/Salford).

 I regularly perform nail surgery, deal with wound care and have mentored students during their training in University.

-In recent years I have begun to work within the private sector of Podiatry.
+In recent years I began to work within the private sector of Podiatry.

 You can check our registration by clicking the logo below